saiboxx/arrhythmia-detection/README.md

     ```
     make train
     ```

+4. Track training via tensorboard
+    ```
+    tensorboard --logdir=logs
+    ```

-4. Enjoy your model.
+5. Enjoy your model.
 After training your model will be in '/models'.
 Plots are in '/plots'.
-5. Make some predictions.
+6. Make some predictions.
 If you have some data, where you want to apply your model, enter the relevant params in the config and start inference.
     ```
     make inference
     ```